 When you need help, just knowing where to start make a big difference.
 Call the number on the back of your BCBSOK member ID card.
 Let us know how we can assist you.
 Conversations can be translated to Spanish over the phone if you need assistance.

-What should I know about Depression?
+What Should I Know About Depression?

 Symptoms may include:

-If you are contemplating thoughts of suicide, please seek medical care, call the National Suicide Prevention Lifeline at 1800.273.8255 or visit the website for help and guidance.
+If you are thinking about suicide, please seek medical care.
+Call the National Suicide Prevention Lifeline at 1-800-273-8255 or visit the website for help and guidance.

-There is nothing “wrong with you.”
+There is Nothing “Wrong with You.”

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Oklahoma, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.